 Developmental Psychologist Career (Salary + Duties + Interviews)

 How do we get to be the person that we are today?
-This question one that many psychologists are still trying to answer, although theories in modern psychology have helped us out quite a lot.
+This question is one that many psychologists are still trying to answer, although theories in modern psychology have provided substantial insights.
 We can thank developmental psychologists for their dedication to understanding human development and how we grow from infants to children to functioning adults in society.

 Interested in developmental psychology?
 Read on for information about salary, job responsibilities, and where you can look for work as a developmental psychologist.

-Developmental psychologists gather and apply knowledge of human behavior and development to a variety of settings, including healthcare facilities and schools.
+Developmental psychologists gather and apply human behavior and development knowledge to various settings, including healthcare facilities and schools.
 They specifically focus on growth: mental, emotional, cognitive, and sometimes even physical growth.
-In these various settings, they aim for clients and humans as a whole to reach their potential and continue growing.
+In these settings, they aim for clients and humans to reach their potential and continue growing.

-For one developmental psychologist, this could look like conducting research on how our mind grows and changes after trauma.
-Another psychologist may work directly with adults with developmental disabilities who are under state care.
-Yet another developmental psychologist may coordinate psychology services for all of the children in a large school district.
+For one developmental psychologist, this could look like researching how our mind grows and changes after trauma.
+Another psychologist may work directly with adults with developmental disabilities under state care.
+Yet another developmental psychologist may coordinate psychology services for all children in a large school district.

 The one common denominator between all developmental psychologists is that they have studied growth and development.
-They have a pretty good grasp on how the mind grows and develops at all stages of life.
+They have a good grasp of how the mind grows and develops at all stages of life.

 Job Requirements

 Like most psychologists, developmental psychologists need a doctorate to practice in most job positions.
-Colleges and universities offer various degrees in psychology, but a Ph.D. or PsyD in clinical psychology with a focus in developmental psychology is preferred.
+Colleges and universities offer various degrees in psychology, but a Ph.D. or PsyD in clinical psychology focusing on developmental psychology is preferred.

-Other job requirements may involve experience in certain settings or other types of certifications.
+Other job requirements may involve experience in certain settings or certifications.
 Each state, type of organization, and field is different.

 Salary (How Much Do Developmental Psychologists Make?)

 Developmental psychologists aren’t easy to come by, but they aren’t usually in their positions to make six figures.
-It’s possible to do so, but usually only after building up a big resume or working with the same organization for a long period of time.
+It’s possible to do so, but usually only after building up a big resume or working with the same organization for a long period.
 These sources show the wide range of developmental psychologists in the country.
-(The numbers vary state to state.)
+(The numbers vary from state to state.)

 Developmental Psychologist Reported Salary